-The conditions of a reverse mortgage loan generally are being 62 or older, using the home as your main living place, and having a low remaining mortgage balance or having paid it off.
+The conditions of a reverse mortgage usually are being sixty-two or older, using the house as your primary living place, and holding a low remaining mortgage balance or having paid it off.

-Many homeowners who live on a limited income and find themselves needing additional funds find reverse mortgages helpful for their situation.
-Rates of interest may be fixed or adjustable and the funds are nontaxable and do not interfere with Medicare or Social Security benefits.
-The house is never at risk of being taken away by the lending institution or sold against your will if you live longer than your loan term - even if the property value goes below the loan balance.
-Call us at 866-300-1550 to discuss your reverse mortgage options.
+Homeowners who are on a fixed income and find themselves needing additional money find reverse mortgages ideal for their situation.
+Rates of interest can be fixed or adjustable while the money is nontaxable and does not interfere with Social Security or Medicare benefits.
+The lender can't take the property away if you live past the loan term nor will you be required to sell your residence to repay your loan even when the balance grows to exceed current property value.
+Call us at 866-300-1550 if you would like to explore the benefits of reverse mortgages.

 Do you have a question regarding a mortgage program?